danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 ### Interaction

 More commonly, concurrent "processes" will by necessity interact, indirectly through scope and/or the DOM.
-You need to coordinate these interactions to prevent "race conditions" as decribed earlier
+You need to coordinate these interactions to prevent "race conditions" as described earlier

 ```js
 var res = [];